Akirix/dev-getting-started/README.md

 Before we get into the details, a few things you should keep in mind about Akirix:

 * We don't want rock stars, but looking to build a great team.
 You are expected to bear you load as well as others' when needed.
-* Your idea is valuable.
+* Your ideas are valuable.
 There are no dumb questions or suggestions.
-Feel free to speak up.
+Just speak up.
-* Make mistakes.
+* Do make mistakes.
 The fear of making mistakes kills creativity.

 ## Things You Will Need